sensu/sensu-docs/content/sensu-go/6.5/api/pipelines.md

 ### Example

-In the following example, an HTTP POST request is submitted to the `/pipelines` API endpoint to create the pipeline resource ` `.
+In the following example, an HTTP POST request is submitted to the `/pipelines` API endpoint to create the pipeline resource `labeled_emails`.
 The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}